guy2OO/Dustin_Garick_BNSW/Evan Cole.md

 Further reading of Coles journals suggests he felt an apparent danger to himself nearby.

-Evan Coles 'contact' for [[Clearshield Health Insurance]] is a Mr Greyson of whom was referred by his late father.
+Evan Coles 'contact' for [[Clearshield Health Insurance|Clearshield]] is a Mr Greyson of whom was referred by his late father.

 	Basement
 Door to basement was locked but key was located inside bedroom, many pin boards with assorted cryptid news and information.